 The aquarium was the first to display jellyfish on a continual basis, something that took years of study of jellyfish lifecycles and specialized tanks.
 The aquarium has also been the pioneer in maintaining white sharks on long-term exhibit.

 As for the numbers, it was estimated that 350,000 would visit in the first year.
-It ended up attracting more than 2 million.

 These days, says Celeste White of the Monterey County Convention & Visitors Bureau, "The Monterey Bay Aquarium is the No. 1 motivator for people visiting the Monterey Peninsula, and because of that the hospitality industry benefits greatly.
 When leisure travelers are in Monterey to visit the aquarium, they also eat in our restaurants, stay in our lodging facilities and utilize our services."